The Refreshments (American band): Background

 The second Refreshments album, 1997's The Bottle & Fresh Horses, spent one week on the chart.
-The band lost its deal with Mercury around the time Blush's drug problem peaked.
+The band exited its deal with Mercury around the time Blush's drug problem peaked.
 In 1998, the band could no longer tolerate his substance use, and Blush was removed from the band.
-Blush pawned his publishing rights for both "King of the Hill" and the Refreshments catalog for $2,500.
+Blush pawned his publishing rights for both "King of the Hill" and the Refreshments catalog to Roger Clyne.

 Roger Clyne had toyed around with what he called a spaghetti western rave up and when Manager, Michael Lustig, told him to turn something in for a Mike Judge cartoon in the works, he offered up what he would name "Yahoos and Triangles."
 For the recording of it, the band was on tour and told the crowd during a show they were going to play something for them and to cheer at the end of it for the recording...unknown to Clyne, the sound engineer included his prodding of the audience in the recording and gave the band the piece from the soundboard to turn in...a week later Clyne received a call with his manager and others on the line.
 They started in on Clyne for prodding the audience and "how dare you try and trick us with fake crowd cheers", silence ensued for a full minute with Clyne thinking he blew it, until the two others on the line followed the chastising with, "Just kiddin' man, we love it!"

 The band was known for its "Southwestern sound", similar to other bands hailing from Arizona such as the Sidewinders, Gin Blossoms, the Meat Puppets and Dead Hot Workshop.
 The group had two charting singles, both from 1996's Fizzy Fuzzy Big & Buzzy (both written by Roger Clyne): "Banditos" (U.S. Mainstream Rock No. 11, Modern Rock No. 14), and "Down Together" (Modern Rock No. 38).